bpholden/lickRemoteObserving/README.md

     - Generate ssh public/private key pair **(no passphrase)**
         ```
         cd ~/.ssh
-        ssh-keygen -t rsa -b 4096
+        ssh-keygen -t rsa -b 4096 -m PEM
         ```
     - Make sure that the resulting key is an RSA key.
 The **private** key should have a first line which looks like `-----BEGIN RSA PRIVATE KEY-----` (it should not be an OPENSSH key).
 If you do get an OPENSSH key (we've seen this on macOS and ubuntu linux), try generating the key with the `-m PEM` option:
         ```
         ssh-keygen -t rsa -b 4096 -m PEM
         ```
-    - Email the **public** key file (i.e. `id_rsa.pub`) to `mainland_observing@keck.hawaii.edu`
+    - Email the **public** key file (i.e. `id_rsa.pub`) to `sa@ucolick.org`

 - (optional) Add VNC start script to path:
     ```
-    export PATH=/home/observer/RemoteObserving:$PATH
+    export PATH=/home/observer/lickRemoteObserving:$PATH
     ```

-## Configure Keck VNC software
+## Configure Lick VNC software

 Edit the configuration file as appropriate.
 Read the comments in the configuration file itself as they can guide you.
 You may need to uncomment (remove the leading `#`) from lines you want to customize.

-- **Configure Firewall:** If you are connecting outside of the Keck network, enter the firewall address, port and user info.
-You'll need to get this information from someone at Keck.
+- **Configure Firewall:** If you are connecting outside of the Lick network, enter the firewall address, port and user info.
+You'll need to get this information from someone at Lick.

     ```
     firewall_address: ???.???.???.???,